lap03/math-util-1808/README.md

-# welcome to Math Utility Repository
+# welcome to Math Utility Repository ver.
+7.6.2024

 ## You will find in this repo the following stuff